 To perk up and bolster those leftovers?
 I’ve mixed in some chopped, cooked chicken, a few halved grape or cherry tomatoes, a squirt of sriracha, and a sprinkle of sunflower seeds to create a quick and delicious all-in-one meal.
 You can even bolster it with roughly chopped baby spinach or slivered kale.
-If you’ve added enough extras to make the leftovers seem dry, simply stir in a spoonful of mayo and add an extra squeeze or lime and/or sriracha.
+If you’ve added enough extras to make the leftovers seem dry, simply stir in a spoonful of mayo and add an extra squeeze of lime and/or sriracha.

-So much more than “just” a side dish, we love to pile Cumin Lime Coleslaw on burgers, tacos, these saucy Barbecue Sandwiches!
+So much more than “just” a side dish, we love to pile Cumin Lime Coleslaw on burgers, tacos, and these saucy Barbecue Sandwiches!

 Delicious with Chili Lime Chicken, too!

-- ½ cup mayonnaise
+- ½ cup (104g) mayonnaise

-- 2 tablespoons fresh lime juice
+- 2 tablespoons (30ml) fresh lime juice

-- 1/2 tablespoon honey
+- ½ tablespoon (10g) honey

-- 3/4 teaspoon ground cumin
+- ¾ teaspoon ground cumin

-- 1/2 teaspoon kosher salt (start with 1/4 teaspoon if using table salt)
+- ½ teaspoon kosher salt (start with ¼ teaspoon if using table salt)

-- 1/8 teaspoon cayenne pepper
+- ⅛ teaspoon cayenne pepper

 - 1 (14-ounce) bag coleslaw mix with carrots*

-- 3 green onions, thinly sliced
+- 2-3 green onions, thinly sliced

 - Stir together the mayonnaise, lime juice, honey, cumin, salt, and cayenne pepper.
 Refrigerate the dressing until ready to use.
 This may be done 1-2 days in advance.

 - Combine the coleslaw mix and green onions in a large bowl.
 Pour the dressing over top, and toss until the cabbage is evenly coated.
-Serve immediately or refrigerate until ready to serve.
-Ideally, I like to refrigerate the coleslaw for a few hours to let the flavors meld.
-Stir the coleslaw well before serving.
+If you prefer a lightly coated slaw, start with ¾ of the dressing and add more to taste.